2025

 Solution

-We built a small-footprint service cell around a CPS tool changer so a single robot can handle the entire turn-over sequence without human intervention.
+We built a small-footprint service cell around a CPS tool changer so a single robot arm can handle the entire turn-over sequence without human intervention.

 The same arm executes distinct tasks in one cycle with the following custom tools: